PhilibertDugas/PhilibertDugas.github.io/_posts/2016-07-09-parsing-json.md

 .........
 {% endhighlight %}

 The output is quite clear.
 First it finishes booting all the threads.
 Then it finishes sending all the requests.
 Since they are asynchronous, we don't get the result right away.
 Once the requests are done, we start receiving the `AsyncHeader`, `AsyncChunk`, and `AsyncEnd` structs from HTTPotion.
 Some requests seem a bit slower then others.
 Note the `AsyncHeader` that arrived after 3 `AsyncChunk`.
 With a longer running test (more requests), we would probably see much more of them.
-I trimmed down the output to the first 10 requests.
-This output keeps going for all 30 requests.
+I trimmed down the output to the first 10 requests to maintain readability.
+In your own console, you would see this output keeps going for all 30 requests.

 #### Conclusion